ChanaVatury/MyFirstWebApi/MyFirstWebApi/wwwroot/README.md

 Write: 1. add-migration [MyDataBaseName] 2.Update-DataBase.
-And your DB is ready for use!

-About:
-The project represents a clothes store.
-It includes a login page, when the user gets an option of registering in case of new user.
-After a successfuly login, you get to a page that offers you to update your user details, or getting into the store.
-In the store page you can add products to your cart, that is saved in the session storage.
-There is an option of filtering the products that you see using category, words from product description, minimum price or maximum price as parameters.
-You can click and go to your cart page, where you can see your cart, remove products from it, and save your order.
+and go to the DB

+also there is folder with the scripts to write in the DB

 Written:
 Server side – ASP.NET 7.
 Client side – JS.

 The project uses WEB API, and is based on REST technology.
-I was strict in password strength issue: I used zxcvbn-core package to check password strength in user register and while updating details.
+I was strict in password strength issue with used zxcvbn-core package to check password strength in user register and while updating details.
 I worked with layers that are connected with DI, in order of making my application more encapsulated and flexible.
 I used async/await along the way, to make sure my application has the scalability advantage.
 I communicated with the DB (SQL) using Microsoft ORM - EF.
 I worked in DB first method.